dioxfile/Logic_Clock_Didatic_Tool/README.md

 # Figure 22
 ![alt text](https://github.com/dioxfile/Vector_Clock/blob/master/Imagens/gui-win.png)
-* Figure 22 depicts the application running in Windows System via VMware WorkStation 17 Player.
+* Figure 22 depicts the application running in Windows System via VMware Workstation 17 Player.
 ***********************************************************************************************

-# Possibles errors
+# Possible errors

-* If any module for unknown reasons has not been installed
+* If any module, for unknown reasons, has not been installed

 For any module error, you may have to review the "`How to install this application in your system?`" session and manually install each module in sequence according to the tutorial.
 Follow all steps.<br/>